dabreegster/route_snapper/route-snapper/pkg/README.md

 cargo run --release -- --input path_to_network.geojson
 ```

-The LineStrings must represent edges, meaning the ends need to have the same
-coordinate as other LineStrings.
+For routing to work, the LineStrings must share points with other LineStrings.
+If you have one long LineString touching many others and the points are the
+same, these will be split into edges automatically.
+LineStrings that cross but
+don't share points (within 7 decimal places) won't connect.

 Each LineString has some properties:

 - an optional numeric `forward_cost` and `backward_cost`.

   Costs **must** be specified for some of the edges in the file.
-  If a cost is missing, the edge won't be routable in that direction.
+If a cost is
+  missing, the edge won't be routable in that direction.
+Use `null` to indicate
+  the edge isn't routable at all in that direction.

 - an optional string `name`.